-To cover costs attributable to meeting its responsibilities set out in Section V, OGP also may accept voluntary financial or in-kind contributions from governments or civil society organizations.
+While payments may be made on an annual basis, multiyear commitments are also possible.
+To cover costs attributable to meeting its responsibilities set out in Section V, OGP shall also solicit voluntary financial or in-kind contributions from governments and private funders.

-The independent entity that legally houses the OGP Support Unit shall serve as the fiscal sponsor for OGP, employ all staff, and manage all financial contributions from donors on behalf of OGP.
+The independent entity legally houses the OGP Support Unit shall serve as the fiscal sponsor for OGP, employ all staff, and accept all financial contributions from donors on behalf of OGP.